Jan Kochanowski: Early life (1530–1550s)

 Details of Jan Kochanowski's life are sparse and come primarily from his own writings.
-He was born in 1530 at Sycyna, near Radom, Kingdom of Poland, to a Polish szlachta (noble) family of the Korwin coat of arms.
+He was born on 23 June 1530 at Sycyna, near Radom, Kingdom of Poland, to a Polish szlachta (noble) family of the Korwin coat of arms.
 His father, Piotr Kochanowski, was a judge in the Sandomierz area; his mother, Anna Białaczowska, was of the Odrowąż family.
 Jan had eleven siblings and was the second son; he was an older brother of Andrzej Kochanowski and Mikołaj Kochanowski, both of whom also became poets and translators.

 Little is known of Jan Kochanowski's early education.
 At fourteen, in 1544, he was sent to the Kraków Academy.
 Later, around 1551-52, he attended the University of Königsberg, in Ducal Prussia (a fiefdom of the Crown of the Kingdom of Poland); then, from 1552 to the late 1550s, Padua University in Italy.
 At Padua, Kochanowski studied classical philology and came in contact with the humanist scholar Francesco Robortello.
 During his "Padua period", he traveled back and forth between Italy and Poland at least twice, returning to Poland to secure funding and attend his mother's funeral.
 Kochanowski concluded his fifteen-year period of studies and travels with a visit to France, where he visited Marseilles and Paris and met the poet Pierre de Ronsard.
 It has been suggested that one of his travel companions in that period was Karl von Utenhove, a future Flemish scholar and poet.